 Malfoy's voice was a mix of sarcasm, cheer, and deep, deep rage.

 "Ugh…" Harry took a few steadying breaths before attempting to right himself.
+There was only one possible reason that Malfoy had been in Azkaban.
 "Guess you've heard then.
 Sorry, you really are an orphan now.
 Welcome to the cl-"

 "I'm going to enjoy this so much, Potter," Malfoy spat.
 "Crucio!"